 Attitude and Education

 Did you ever wish that there was one "cure" that could alleviate your muscle and health problems?
 Modern medicine and the pharmaceutical industry want everyone to believe it is possible, but in our experience, life doesn't work that way.
 We have found that regaining health and balance is a very personal journey, with different elements coming at different times and through different experiences.
-There simply is not one "cure" for all people.

 "I stopped expecting other people like doctors and therapists to fix me and started to think positively and try to make changes myself.
 Particularly focusing on what I could do rather than what I couldn't and trying to be less obsessive about it.
 Realizing that I still have a life and I have to find a way to live it."